-- a.
-Health care providers that care for them in emergencies, on a temporary basis; - b.
-Public health authorities in the process of carrying out their functions, pursuant to R.I.
-Gen. Laws § 5-37.7-7(b)(2); and - c.
-Health plans where information is necessary for care management, quality, and performance measure reporting. - 4.
+- Each provider participant shall maintain with the RHIO a current copy of its Notice of Privacy Practices and, if separate, the above-referenced opt out notice. - 4.
 Individuals shall be notified by provider participants of their opportunity to opt-out of participation in the HIE a minimum of sixty (60) days prior to opt-out policies going into effect ("go live").
-This notification shall include all components specified in § 6.3.1(A)(3) of this Part, as well as clearly outline the methods available to complete an opt-out form as specified in § 6.5.1(A)(4) of this Part. - 5.
-Mental health treatment information received from data submitting partners shall be included in the RHIO's repository of protected health information, and shall be subject to any opt-out form completed by a patient participant.
-Mental health treatment information shall not be stored or disclosed separately except as otherwise required by law or Regulation. - 6.
-The RHIO shall maintain a dedicated telephone number staffed with qualified personnel who can respond to individuals' questions related to any and all choices and processes available to the individual.
-If there are remaining concerns or complaints after contacting the RHIO, individuals can contact the Department of Health "Health Information Line." - 7.
-The RHIO shall maintain a process for reviewing and resolving complaints related to it, and to assist patient participants in resolving complaints. - The RHIO and all provider participants will accept complaints pertaining to the RI HIE.
-Provider participants will forward complaints to the RHIO. - b.
-The RHIO will appoint a Privacy Officer who will review all complaints.
-Complaints will not be public and will be kept confidential as required by law.
-Any confidential health information contained in the complaint will be protected in accordance with applicable State and Federal law.
+This notification shall include all-components specified in § 6.3.1(A)(3) of this Part, as well as clearly outline the methods available to complete an opt-out form as specified in § 6.5.1(A)(4) of this Part.

+5. Mental health treatment information received from data_submitting partners shall be included in the RHIO's_HIE's_repository of protected health_care information and shall be subject to any opt_out form completed validly submitted by a patient_participant.
+Mental health treatment information shall not be stored or disclosed separately except as otherwise required by law or Regulation.

+- 6. The RHIO shall maintain a dedicated telephone number staffed with qualified personnel who can respond to individuals' questions related to any and all choices and processes available to the individual.
+If there are remaining concerns or complaints after contacting the RHIO, individuals can contact the Department of Health "Health Information Line." - The RHIO shall maintain a process for reviewing and resolving complaints related to it and to the HIE, and to assist patients participants in resolving addressing their complaints. - a.
+The RHIO and all provider participants will-must accept complaints pertaining to the RHRHIO and/or HIE.
+Provider participants will-must forward any such complaints they receive to the RHIO. - b.
+The RHIO will-must appoint a Privacy Officer who will-must review all complaints.
+Complaints are non-will not be public and will-must be kept confidential as required by law.
+Any confidential healthcare information contained in the complaint will-must be protected in accordance with applicable State and Federal law. - c.
+Neither the RHIO_nor_any provider participants shall will-retaliate, discriminate against, intimidate, coerce or otherwise engage in a reprisale against patients participants or patient advocates relating to the filing of a complaint or for filing a complaint. - The RHIO will contractually require provider participants to complywith HIPAA, including establishing and implementing HIPAAcompliant policies and procedures.

+Formatted: Not Highlight